 The best way to prevent this is to keep your operating system and web browser up-to-date and perform anti-malware scans on a regular basis.

 BT Web Protect is available to all BT customers, warning if you are about to visit a harmful website.
-Security software BT Virus Protect Plus is now free to BT customers.
+Security software BT Virus Protect is now free to BT customers.
 Find out more about both in the box below.

 It’s important to keep other software up to date, too (particularly Adobe Flash) and avoid downloading dodgy software for questionable websites.